 It’s that time of year again.
-With VBS just around the corner for many of us, it’s an ALL HANDS ON DECK kind of deal.
+With VBS just around the corner for many of us, it’s ALL HANDS ON DECK.
 As the parents of our VBS kids are counting down the days to free summer daycare, some of us are gradually slipping into a state of “complete freak out” as there is still so much to do.

 Whether your theme for this year is dinosaurs, the Wild West, or Mars... we all have one thing in common:

 Grocery stores are more willing than you think to offer up free food and even gift cards to church organizations.
 The earlier you ask, the more likely they are to help you.
-Since donations are a tax write off for them, it makes them that much more likely to give.
+Since donations are a tax write-off for them, it makes them that much more likely to give.

-4. Go with an older theme- You don’t have to do this years latest VBS theme.
+You don’t have to do this year's latest VBS theme.
 Since there are multiple themes every year, there’s a good chance you can find a theme that’s a year or two old from another church that your children haven’t done.
 This will save you $$ on the curriculum.

 If you don’t already have a good relationship with the businesses near your church/ministry, do it ASAP.
 Make sure local businesses know about your ministry and what you’re about.
 Show the value of your VBS to the community and let the business know that you are still accepting sponsorship opportunities too.
 Even if they don’t want to sponsor it, they may let you leave some flyers out.
-It’s a win-win.
+It’s a win-win!

 You don’t necessarily have to have a week-long VBS.
 In fact, a week in many cases can put a great deal of strain on your volunteers who may have full-time jobs as well.
 Limiting the number of days of your VBS limits the number of resources needed.
-Kind of a "duh" moment here but we still feel it needed to be said ?.
+Kind of a "duh" moment here but we still feel it needed to be said.

-We can’t over stress how great Pinterest is for getting amazing DIY ideas that will save you lots of TIME & MONEY.
+We can’t overemphasize how great Pinterest is for getting amazing DIY ideas that will save you lots of TIME and MONEY.
 If you can think it, there’s a good chance someone has pinned it.
-Use Pinterest for craft ideas, teaching, food, props, and basically everything else in-between.
+Use Pinterest for craft ideas, teaching, food, props, and everything else in-between.

 Get some cool mugs or t-shirts made with your church logo and sell them.
-Your people get to represent your church with some sweet swag while you put the profit towards VBS.
-People are less likely to give cash gifts...but you give them a mug they'll willingly pay $15 knowing it's going to a good cause.
+Your people get to represent your church with some cool swag while you put the profit towards VBS.
+People might be less likely to give cash gifts...but you give them a mug and they'll willingly pay $15 knowing it's going to a good cause.

-Regardless of the size of our VBS budget, we're blessed with the opportunity to make a positive impact in the lives of the children and parents that take part.
-From all of us at the ChurchTrac family, we are praying that God moves in mighty ways at your VBS to let the Gospel shine throughout.
+Regardless of the size of our VBS budget, we're blessed with the opportunity to make a positive impact in the lives of the children and parents that participate.
+From all of us at the ChurchTrac family, we are praying that God moves in mighty ways at your VBS to let the Gospel shine.